antoniofs23/app-fit-psych-func/README.md

 <li>specify three colors one for each of three condition example:
 [[0.1,0.1,0.1],[0.2,0.2,0.2],[0.3,0.3,0.3]]
  <hr/>

+**output:**
+outputs an output.npy file in out_dir with three variables:

+1. subjects parameters
+2. subject fits
+3. fits to group mean

 *no implementation exists for minimization via negative log likelihood as that would require single trial data*

 CREATED BY: Antonio Fernandez [Oct.
 20, 2022]